2026 Forest of Reading Winners Revealed: Canadian Students Celebrate Their Favourite Books

 Casey Lyall at Forest of Reading Festival

-The Forest of Reading is Canada’s largest recreational reading program, designed to promote a love of reading across all age groups.
 Managed by the Ontario Library Association, the initiative offers ten reading award programs in both English and French, tailored to various grade levels from kindergarten through high school.
 The Forest of Reading includes ten recreational reading programs distinguished by age group and reading level, each with ten nominated titles.
 The English school-aged programs are Blue Spruce, Silver Birch Express, Silver Birch Fiction, Yellow Cedar, Red Maple, and White Pine.
 French literature is celebrated through the Peuplier, Mélèze, and Tamarac programs.
 The adult program, Evergreen, celebrates excellence in Canadian literature.
 There are 100 nominated titles with ten books in each program.
 Since October, almost 145,000 children have read nominated books, which include Canadian fiction and non-fiction books by English and French-language authors.
 Find out more about what goes on behind the scenes in our interview with Program Director, Meredith Tutching.

-Each year, over 270,000 young readers across the country dive into nominated books by Canadian authors and illustrators, then vote for their favourites.
-The results are revealed each spring at the much-anticipated Forest of Reading Festival in downtown Toronto at the Harbourfront Centre (235 Queens Quay W, Toronto, ON M5J 2G8), with satellite award ceremonies also available to make the experience accessible to everyone, coast to coast.
-The festival featured over 20 author and illustrator workshops, more than 20 live performances, and a bustling exhibitor area with books, games, and interactive experiences.
-Students get the opportunity to meet their favourite authors in person at book signings.
-One of the additional highlights for students?
+This year’s Forest of Reading Festival was made possible through the support of numerous partners and sponsors, and Teachers on Call is proud to be part of this esteemed group.
 Every student attendee had the opportunity to select a free book from a giant white tent thanks to the support of Canadian publishers and First Book Canada.
-Students and teachers also had the opportunity to visit Festival Access Partner, Indigo Love of Reading Foundation, where students could measure their height in books and educators had the chance to cast their votes in the Teachers’ Choice Contest.
+Students and teachers also had the opportunity to visit Festival Access Partner, Indigo Love of Reading Foundation, where students could get their picture taken, measure their height in books, and educators had the chance to cast their votes in the Teachers’ Choice Contest.

 2026 Forest of Reading Festival